kubernetes/minikube/site/content/en/docs/contrib/releasing/binaries.md

 ## Update the Kubernetes version

 * Run `make update-kubernetes-version` from your local upstream repo copy
-* If any files are updated, combine these changes with the Release Notes PR
+* If any files are updated, create and merge a PR before moving forward

 ## Build a new ISO